 Due to its high topographical location, the park offers great views over the surrounding landscape.
 The most popular attractions in the park are the beautiful Heather Garden and the Cloisters, a replica of a Medieval monastery which is home to a branch of the Metropolitan Museum of Art, and has magnificent displays of medieval art.

 Fort Tryon Park is situated at the site of the former Fort Tryon, which was one of several outposts of Fort Washington.
 The fort was used during the American Revolution by the Continental army in an effort to repel the British Army.

-The British Forces and their Hessian mercenaries however defeated the revolutionaries on November 16, 1776 and named the outpost after Major General Sir William Tryon, the last British governor of the colonial province New York.
+The British Forces and their Hessian mercenaries however defeated the revolutionaries on November 16, 1776, and named the outpost after Major General Sir William Tryon, the last British governor of the colonial province of New York.
 Remains of the fortifications are still clearly visible in the park.
 A plaque and flagpole commemorate the defense of the outpost.